Nian-Jingqing/EEG_Processor/docs/index.rst

 .. attention::

-  The BIDS Processor can only run in Matlab 2021a and later
+  The EEG Processor can only run in Matlab 2021a and later

-Currently, the BIDS Processor can only import EEG data.
+As the name suggests, the EEG Processor can only import EEG data.
 Other neuroimaging modalities are not supported, and may never be, because other BIDS Apps are already available (see `Gorgolewski et al. <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005209>`_ (2017) BIDS apps: Improving ease of use, accessibility, and reproducibility of neuroimaging data analysis methods.
 PLoS comp biol, 13(3), e1005209).
-Also, the BIDS Processor can only import EEG data from EGI-Philips .MFF files, and Compumedics HD-EEG .EDF files.
+Also, the EEG Processor can only import EEG data from EGI-Philips .MFF files, and Compumedics HD-EEG .EDF files.

 .. toctree::
   :maxdepth: 1